-At times during your research you will come across brick walls, times when you can’t seem to get the information that you are looking for.
+At times during your research, you will come across brick walls, times when you can’t seem to get the information that you are looking for.

-You therefore DO NOT want to make assumptions and put in data that you think to be correct.
+You, therefore, DO NOT want to make assumptions and put in data that you think to be correct.
 This will only compound errors later down the road.

 BE SURE what you put in is correct!

-As I have mentioned before there is nothing more fulfilling than created something so wonderful like your family history but also that it is correct.
+As I have mentioned before there is nothing more fulfilling than creating something so wonderful like your family history but also that it is correct.
 Sure you can put together a family tree and people can be impressed by it.